middlebury/college-handbook/content/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin.md

 ---
 slug: /pages/i-policies-for-all/non-discrim-policies/anti-harassment-discrimin
 title: B.1.b.
 Non-Discrimination Investigations & Resolutions Procedure
-date: 01/17/2025
+date: 02/27/2025
 ---
-**NOTE: THIS PROCEDURE IS CURRENTLY UNDER REVIEW**.
-Although this Procedure is not used to process claims of discrimination/harassment falling under Title IX, this procedure is connected to Middlebury’s Non-Discrimination Policy, which is currently under review based on a recent court decision concerning the 2024 Title IX regulations.
-Out of an abundance of caution, Middlebury is reviewing this non-Title IX procedure to ensure that it is consistent with the current state of the law.

----

-NOTE: This Procedure will be in effect August 1, 2024, and will not apply retroactively.
+NOTE: This Procedure is effective August 1, 2024, and does not apply retroactively.
 For Prohibited Conduct allegedly occurring before August 1, 2024, the College will apply the definition of Prohibited Conduct and procedures in place at the time of the alleged conduct.[\[a\]](https://handbook.middlebury.edu/pages/i-policies-for-all/non-discrim-policies/b-1-b-1-title-ix-investigation-resolutions-policy/#a) For Prohibited Conduct allegedly occurring on or after August 1, 2024, the definition of Prohibited Conduct and procedures set forth in this Procedure will apply, to the fullest extent permitted by applicable law.
 Middlebury retains discretion to make appropriate adjustments to promote fairness and consistency.
 The Parties will be notified in advance of any proceedings which definition(s) and procedures apply.

 ---